VILLASframework/documentation/docs/node/nodes/opal.md

 ## Arguments for OPAL-RT block

 RT-LAB already provides a block to establish simple TCP/IP communication: ???
-This block is based on a more generic block used for aynchronous programs: ???
+This block is based on a more generic block used for asynchronous programs: ???

 :::note ToDo